In this Article

 The success and popularity of maramadi event encouraged to new experiments.
 And surfing with a combination of bull and buffalo is an additional experiment.
 Though Bull buffalo surfing was a popular event of some villages from the border area of India and Bangladesh.
 Now days this event is expanded to nearby Indian villages of West Bengal and Assam.
 Usually this event takes place every year in between 10-20 August.

-The extents of Myths, History and Folklore of the cow and bull in India are hardly to be seized here, there is still much more to discover.
+The extents of Myths, History, Heritage and Folklore of the cow and bull in India are hardly to be seized here, there is still much more to discover.

-The use of cow products in history of traditional Indian medicine, Ayurveda and daily life
+The use of cow products in history and heritage of traditional Indian medicine, Ayurveda and daily life

 Ayurveda is the traditional medical science of India, literally meaning ‘Science of Life’, combining the two words, ‘Ayu’ meaning life and ‘Veda’ meaning knowledge.